-So while those HIIT workouts may get all the glory, including steady-state training in your routine is crucial.
+So, while HIIT workouts may get all the glory, including steady-state training in your routine is crucial.
 (You can’t reap the benefits from the tough days if you don’t also incorporate time to rest, recover, and take it a little easier.)
-Here’s the case for adding steady-state workouts to the mix.

 1. It’s beginner-friendly

 “Steady-state training is great for beginners establishing a workout routine,” says Mosier.
 “Let’s face it: HIIT is tough.
 And while HIIT may have a better reputation for fast results, it can also be a more difficult routine to maintain for people just getting started with an exercise program.”

 Steady-state exercise still provides those feel-good endorphins, and it’s enjoyable without offering up too much discomfort

 Steady-state exercise still provides those feel-good endorphins, and it’s enjoyable without offering up too much discomfort.
 “If you don’t yet have the endurance, mobility, or speed for high-intensity workouts, steady-state exercise is a great option,” says Mosier.

 “In order to get the best results from our training, we need to adequately recover,” says Mosier.
 “Back-to-back HIIT sessions can tax the body, and too many of these sessions could put us at risk for injury, excess fatigue, and not seeing the results we’d like to see.”